Liqwid-Labs/liqwid-libs/README.md

 -- +++ OK, passed 100 tests.
 ```

-It also provides other utilities like generations of
+The library also provides other utilities such as generation of
-arbitrary Plutarch function (at this point, only ones with single
+arbitrary Plutarch functions and defining properties for Plutarch functions
-argument) and defining property from Haskell equivlant definition of
+verified by the equivalent Haskell definition.
+Currently, only functions with
-Plutarch function.
+a single arguement are supported.

 ```hs
 pfunctionGeneration :: Term s (PFun PInteger PInteger :--> PBool)